 ANSWER: Yes.
 Though we know little about how an actual battle would have been fought, but we do know that the Maya waged war.
-There is little evidence of spear-throwers or bow and arrow and the Maya had no metal for guns or knives.
-They fought their battles hand to hand with lances and axes.
+There is little evidence of bow and arrow and the Maya had no metal for guns or knives.
+They fought their battles with spear-throwers (atlatl), hand to hand with wooden swords, lances and axes.
 The winners often took captives back home either to be sacrificed, made into servants, kept as prisoners in the palace court for political reasons or to serve as replacements for people lost due to war and disease.

 2) QUESTION: Did the Maya sacrifice humans?

 ANSWER: Yes, but this was not a frequent ritual.
 Many of those sacrificed were captives taken in battle.
 Sacrifice was generally reserved for elite, political captives (kings were at times beheaded).
 Non-elite captives were seldom sacrificed.
 Maya royalty would also sacrifice drops of their own blood as personal offerings to the gods.

 3) QUESTION: Did beings from outer space build Copan, or any other Maya city?

 ANSWER: No. Evidence shows that the ancestors of contemporary Maya peoples built the ancient cities.
 There is no evidence that people from other parts of the world – or beings from outer space – helped the Maya build these impressive cities.

 4) QUESTION: Were all the Maya rulers men?